ministryofjustice/data-catalogue/ingestion/README.md

 In the simplest terms this ingestion infers parent databases for the entities within the manifest and creates the container entities of subtype databases within datahub.

-It was also updated to include assigning all cadet tables to domains in datahub.
-This was previously done via a transformer in the standard dbt ingestion but caused the ingestion to last 3 hours.
-This way is much more efficient.
+It also assigns all cadet tables to domains in datahub.

 The recipe file for this component can be found [here](ingestion/create_cadet_databases.yaml)